cw25/opencpu_service_ci_tutorial/README.md

 import(stringr)
 ```

 We have a bare bones R package now.
-This sets a solid foundation, particularly where testing is concerned.
 Now let's look at how we can write and run tests to ensure that our package does what we expect it to do.